hassony2/kinetics_i3d_pytorch/README.md

 The heart of the transfer is the `i3d_tf_to_pt.py` script

-Launch it with `python i3d_tf_to_pt.py` to generate the rgb checkpoint weight pretrained from ImageNet inflated initialization
+Launch it with `python i3d_tf_to_pt.py --rgb` to generate the rgb checkpoint weight pretrained from ImageNet inflated initialization.

+To generate the flow weights, use `python i3d_tf_to_pt.py --flow`.

+You can also generate both in one run by using both flags simultaneously `python i3d_tf_to_pt.py --rgb --flow`.

 ## Demo